Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: The Regions of Superradiant Instability

 Note that $\text{Re} \bigl[ \sqrt{\mu^2 - \omega^2} \bigr]$ is positive for $\mu > \mu_0$ and negative for $\mu < \mu_0$.
-This is perfectly clear in the plots of this quantity in figs. \ref{fig:ReRN} and \ref{fig:ReKN}; this analysis demonstrates that this is true at least in the vicinity of $\mu = \mu_0$, but the plots show that this remains true well beyond this point up to and even beyond the $\mu M = 1$ threshold.
+This is perfectly clear in fig. \ref{fig:ReKN}, except, of course, that both $\mu_0$ and the linear approximation \eqref{eq:Reslope} vanish identically for the Kerr black hole, consistent with the fact that the Kerr black hole plots are flat at $\mu = 0$.
+This analysis holds in the vicinity of $\mu = \mu_0$, but the plots show this to hold beyond this point up to and even beyond the $\mu M = 1$ threshold.
 Therefore, there are no quasibound states when $\mu < \mu_0$ and there are quasibound states when $\mu > \mu_0$.

-For Kerr shown in fig. \ref{fig:ReKerr}, we have $\mu_0 = 0$ and so the plots vanish only at $\mu = 0$ and the linear approximation \eqref{eq:Reslope} vanishes as well, which is consistent with the fact that the plots are flat at $\mu = 0$.
-Meanwhile, for Reissner-Nordstr\"om, in addition to the trivial root at $\mu = 0$, the plots have a nonzero root at $\mu = \mu_0 = qQ/M$.
-At that point, the linear approximation \eqref{eq:Reslope} is plotted as the red dashed lines in fig. \ref{fig:ReRN} and, indeed, faithfully reproduce the plot near the root.
+Furthermore, the linear approximation \eqref{eq:Reslope} faithfully reproduces the curves near the nontrivial root.